1795–1820 in Western fashion: Undergarments

 The final layer was the petticoat, which was the name for any skirt worn under the gown and could be a skirt with a bodice, a skirt attached over the torso by tapes, or a separate skirt.
 These petticoats were often worn between the underwear and the outer dress and were considered part of the outer clothing, not underwear.
 The lower edge of the petticoat was intended to be seen since women would often lift their outer dresses to spare the relatively delicate material of the outer dress from mud or damp (so exposing only the coarser and cheaper fabric of the petticoat to risk).
 Often exposed to view, petticoats were decorated at the hem with rows of tucks or lace, or ruffles.

 "Drawers" (large, flowy 'shorts' with buttons at the crotch) were only occasionally worn at this time.
-Women had no underwear under their dresses.

 Stockings (hosiery), made of silk or knitted cotton, were held up by garters below the knee until suspenders were introduced in the late 19th century and were often of a white or pale flesh color.